Prima Donna (Rufus Wainwright album)

 Prima Donna is a double album recording of Rufus Wainwright's 2009 opera of the same name, released internationally by the German classical record label Deutsche Grammophon (Universal Music Group) on September 11, 2015 and on October 2, 2015 in Canada, Mexico, and the United States.
-The recording features performances by Janis Kelly, Kathryn Guthrie, Antonio Figueroa, Richard Morrison, and Jayce Ogren conducting the BBC Symphony Orchestra.
+The recording features performances by Janis Kelly, Kathryn Guthrie, Antonio Figueroa and Richard Morrison, with Jayce Ogren conducting the BBC Symphony Orchestra.
 The album's release coincided with Prima Donna: A Symphonic Visual Concert.

+Reception

+Robert Levine of Classics Today gave the quality of the recording a rating of 8 out of 10.

 Track listing

 Track listing adapted from Deutsche Grammophon.